|DCRA Permit Types that Require DOEE Review|

 New development and renovation projects zoned other than R1-R4 may require a Green Area Ratio Plan.
 Projects must comply with Title 11 of the Zoning Act of 2016.
 Please consult the latest guidance for the development of a Green Area Ratio Plan.
 If you have any questions, please email Julienne Bautista at [email protected].

 Schedule a Construction Inspection

 All land disturbing activity unless specifically exempted from the soil erosion and sedimentation control regulations, require a DCRA building permit.
-Before the land disturbing activity may begin, the owner, building permit grantee, or designated agent must request a pre-construction meeting by contacting the Inspection and Enforcement Branch (I&EB) at 202-5352977 or [email protected].
+Before the land disturbing activity may begin, the owner, building permit grantee, or designated agent must request a pre-construction meeting.
 If you have any questions, please consult the Construction Inspection page.

 Hazardous Material Management